The Ultimate Guide to Visiting the Musical Instrument Museum in Phoenix

 Family Piano

-The tours last between 45-60 minutes during which your knowledgeable guide will walk you through the 24 rooms while sharing ghost stories and details about Wrigley’s life.
+The tours last between 45 and 60 minutes, during which your knowledgeable guide will walk you through the 24 rooms while sharing ghost stories and details about Wrigley’s life.

 My favorite part of the tour was checking out the intricate details of each room (I especially loved the grand living room) and marveling at the Phoenix skyline.